tinyheero/tinyheero.github.io/_posts/2019-08-30-wildcards-in-snakemake.md

 # Conclusions

 The usage of a `lambda` function is not confined to just the input directive.
 You can also use it in the output, params, and other Snakemake directives.

-Hope this posts sheds some light on how to access the wildcard values of a Snakemake rule.
 With this trick, you should be able to construct more complex rules to help with your workflows!

 # References